 In 2002, high-school student Jennifer Barlow had a simple idea: let's take some time to appreciate the beauty of the cosmos and consider ways to reduce the spread of light pollution.
 Here's how you can join the celebration!

 Have you ever stepped outside to take in a view of the starry sky overhead — only to have your celestial panorama ruined by the ugly glow of light pollution?
 Maybe it's coming from a neighbor's security light or the combined glow over your whole town.
 Either way, light pollution prevents virtually all of us from viewing a pristinely beautiful night sky.

 Back in 2002, a Virginia high-school student named Jennifer Barlow decided to do something about this, at least in her hometown of Midlothian, Virginia.
 First, she encouraged her friends and neighbors just to enjoy the beauty of a star-filled night sky — then she urged them to take some modest, common-sense steps to reduce the light pollution that outdoor lighting creates.

-Barlow is all grown up now (she's earning a Ph.D. in Spanish literature at the University of Virginia), but her simple idea has blossomed into an annual event called International Dark-Sky Week.
-It's always celebrated in April, which is also Global Astronomy Month, around the same time as Earth Day.
-This year it runs from April 20th to 26th.
+Barlow is all grown up now (she's a visiting professor at Wake Forest University), but her simple idea has blossomed into an annual event called International Dark-Sky Week.
+It's always celebrated in April, which is also Global Astronomy Month.
+This year celebrations begin Monday, April 4th, and run through Sunday, April 10th.